How to Make Beeswax Wraps Cheaply & Easily

 Are you looking to make beeswax food wraps?
 Let me show you just how easy and cheap it can be with this full DIY guide.

-If you’re looking to reduce your single-use plastic consumption, then these beeswax wraps make for a great alternative to using cling film, tin foil, or plastic Tupperware to store food in.
+If you’re looking to go plastic-free in the kitchen, then these beeswax wraps make for a great alternative to using cling film, tin foil, or plastic Tupperware to store food in.
 And the best part is they are really easy to make.

 How To Make Beeswax Wraps